Why Art

 – Chuck Close

 It’s not working on just anything.
-Someone bought a period piece recently that they liked a lot and wondered if I could make something like it.
+Someone brought a period piece recently that they liked a lot and wondered if I could make something like it.
 I might have during that period forty years ago, but something inside me rebelled at the thought of doing it now.